johnniewalkerde/PXL-JAM/README.md

 **Resources**

 - We offer videos and tutorials to help you set up everything.
+- For learning F#
+   - we recommend the [F# for Fun and Profit](https://fsharpforfunandprofit.com/) website.
+   - A book by Ian Russel, available as eBook also: https://leanpub.com/essential-fsharp
+   - "F# in Action" by Isaac Abraham: https://www.manning.com/books/f-sharp-in-action
 - Getting the simulator up and running is straightforward.
 - Examples are available to assist you in learning.